- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 - Services, infrastructure, and applications

-As seen from our discussion, COBIT 2019 is a significant improvement on COBIT 5’s management framework, with guidelines for resource optimization, business continuity, regulatory compliance, innovation, and digital transformation.
+As mentioned, COBIT 2019 is a significant improvement from COBIT 5, with guidelines for resource optimization, business continuity, regulatory compliance, and digital transformation.

 Enhanced IT governance and decision-making